 Personal Information.
-We may ask you to provide us with your personally identifiable information, which is information that identifies you personally, such as your first and last name, telephone number and e-mail address (“Personal Information”).
-We may collect this Personal Information through various forms and in various places on the Web Sites, including contact us forms, or when you otherwise interact with the Web Sites.
+We may ask you to provide us with your personally identifiable information, which is information that identifies you personally, such as your first and last name, telephone number, e-mail address and mailing address, as well as health or other information you choose to provide to us. (“Personal Information”).
+We may collect this Personal Information through various forms and in various places on the Web Sites, including contact us forms and surveys, or when you otherwise interact with the Web Sites.

 In addition to any Personal Information or other information that you choose to submit to us via our Web Sites, we and our third-party service providers may use a variety of technologies that automatically (or passively) store or collect certain information whenever you visit or interact with the Web Sites (“Usage Information”).
 This Usage Information may be stored or accessed using a variety of technologies that may be downloaded to your personal computer, browser, laptop, tablet, mobile phone or other device (a “Device”) whenever you visit or interact with our Web Sites.
 To the extent we associate Usage Information with your Personal Information we collect directly from you on the Web Sites, we will treat it as Personal Information.

 Tracking Technologies.
 We may use various methods and technologies to store or collect Usage Information (“Tracking Technologies”).
 Tracking Technologies may set, change, alter or modify settings or configurations on your Device.
 A few of the Tracking Technologies include, without limitation, the following (and subsequent technology and methods later developed):